offchan42/superkeras/README.md

   - `mean_quat_distance`, `mean_quat_angle`, `mean_quat_angle_deg`, and
     `mean_sqr_quat_angle` are for computing Quaternion difference, must be used with normalized quaternion (output of `NormalizeQuaternion` layer).
+  - `iou_coef` is for computing intersection-over-union score for image segmentation problems.
 - `import superkeras.datautil` to use utilities made for `tf.data` module
 - `import superkeras.utils` to use some helper functions not related to `keras` e.g. `make_xy_3d` for converting a time-series `DataFrame` into a 3D data for ConvNets or LSTM.